 Spearman’s rho is the correlation coefficient on the ranked data, namely CORREL(D4:D18,E4:E18) = -.674.
 Alternatively it can be computed using the Real Statistics formula =SCORREL(D4:D18,E4:E18).

-We now use the table in Spearman’s Rho Table to find the critical value for the two-tail test where n = 15 and α = .05.
-Interpolating between the values for n = 14 and 16, we get a critical value of .525.
-Since the absolute value of rho is larger than the critical value, we reject the null hypothesis that there is no correlation between cigarette smoking and longevity.
+We now use the table in Spearman’s Rho Table to find the critical value of .521 for the two-tail test where = 15 and = .05.
+Since the absolute value of rho is larger than the critical value, we reject the null hypothesis that there is no correlation.

 Since n = 15 ≥ 10, we can use a t-test instead of the table.
-By Theorem 1 of One Sample Hypothesis Testing for Correlation, we use the test statistic
+By Theorem 1 of Correlation Testing via t Test, we use the test statistic

 Since |t| = 3.29 > 2.16 = tcrit = TINV(.05,13), we again conclude that there is a significant negative correlation between the number of cigarettes smoked and longevity.
 The details of the analysis are shown in Figure 2.

 Observation: To conduct a one-tail test use the table in Spearman’s Rho Table with α multiplied by 2.

 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

 RhoCRIT(n, α, tails, h) = the critical value of the Spearman’s rho test for samples of size n, for the given value of alpha (default .05), and tails = 1 or 2 (default).
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

 For Example 1 of Spearman’s Correlation, SCORREL(B4:B18,C4:C18,TRUE) returns the output shown in Figure 2.